aakarkun/meanauth/README.md

 # meanauth

-This is MEAN Stack Authentication system which will be upgraded to Noteme App.
+This is MEAN Stack Authentication system which will be upgraded to Noteme App soon.

 Noteme: Note everything in a cloud ;)

-Check it out: smarturl.it/noteme
+live at: smarturl.it/noteme